memoryleak47/slotted-egraphs-artifact/README.md

 ## Lean Tactic (Section 4.3)

 To properly inspect the statements, proofs, and metrics of the theorems shown in Section 4.3, we require a setup which allows interaction with the `lean-egg` project contained in this artifact.
+To reproduce the results of the paper, it suffices to run the non-interactive CLI version as follows.
+If you want to explore further, we recommend the Interactive version below.

 ##### Non-Interactive Version